danielnaber/jwordsplitter/README.txt

 java -cp jWordSplitter.jar de.abelssoft.wordtools.jwordsplitter.converter.SerializeDict textDict textDict.ser

 TODO:
-	-bug: doesn't always return longest match, e.g. "noten-durch-schnitt" although "durchschnitt" is in the dictionary
-	-add "gegen" and "unter" to germanPrefixes once longest match bug is fixed (Gegenwartsdichter, Unternehmenskaufverträge) -extend list of exceptions (exceptionsGerman.txt)
+	-extend list of exceptions (exceptionsGerman.txt)
-	-clean up the actual splitting algorithm
-	-further decrease JAR size by removing compounds from the dictionary
+	-further decrease JAR size by removing compounds from the dictionary?
-	-API: use generics
 	-API: return null if a word isn't known at all, return the word itself if it is not a compound?